This paper was updated on January 2, 2026.

 Obstacles for smaller employers: The rule could disadvantage smaller firms and employers that cannot match private-sector salaries.

-Undermines international student pipeline: By favoring higher-paid positions, the NPRM could disadvantage many high-skilled, entry-level roles typically pursued by recent international graduates.
+Undermines international student pipeline: By favoring higher-paid positions, the final rule could disadvantage many high-skilled, entry-level roles typically pursued by recent international graduates.
 This shift may weaken the international student pipeline, making it more difficult for graduates to begin their careers in the U.S. and discouraging prospective students from choosing U.S. universities.

 Exemptions to the H-1B Visa Cap and Lottery System